qiyao-pan/qiyao-pan.github.io/content/blog/building-website/index.markdown

 As I searched for more themes, I came across [Quarto](https://quarto.org/), which turns out to be perhaps the most flexible option out there.
 Even more exciting, I found a Quarto Academic Website Template developed by a CUNY professor!
 For people interested in migrating their websites to Quarto, there are a few examples [here](https://drganghe.github.io/quarto-academic-site-examples.html).

 I’d say Quarto offers the most convenient way to build a website, and it’s perfect for creating a course site or project page.
 However, I am not entirely satisfied with the built-in themes that Quarto offers, and customizing them can take quite a bit of work.
-Right now I created my website using blogdown package and the [Hugo Apéro](https://hugo-apero-docs.netlify.app/) theme in R.
+So right now I created my website using blogdown package and the [Hugo Apéro](https://hugo-apero-docs.netlify.app/) theme in R.

-So here it is!
 Welcome to my brand-new website (which you are checking out right now)!